x

 Photo by Brooke Trisolini

 This one-of-a kind performance has been abbreviated to 1 hour and 20 minutes including a 20 minute intermission.
-The program will include favorites like the growing tree, the battle between the Nutcracker and the Mouse King, the snow scene, select Act II divertissements including Mother Ginger, The Waltz of the Flowers, the Sugar Plum Fairy, plus so much more!
+The program will include favorites like the growing tree, the battle between the Nutcracker and the Mouse King, the Snow Scene, select Act II divertissements including Mother Ginger, The Waltz of the Flowers, the Sugar Plum Fairy, plus so much more!

 In Appreciation